Logos for Google Sheets and Asana, representing Google Sheets timelines.

 Limitations of this method

 It’s hard to beat this method, as far as simplicity goes.
-But does that mean it’s the best for your workflow?
+But does that mean it’s the best for timeline creation?
 Here are some reasons why that might not be the case:

 • Your data is trapped in Google Sheets: This is a great way to represent tasks in a timeline if your entire workflow begins and ends in Google Sheets.
 But if you’re dealing with project management tools or other database tools, then you’re out of luck.